BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 If you make Florence your base for your whole Tuscany trip, then check out the best day trips to take from there.

 For the ultimate luxury hotel, check out rates at Florence´s Four Season.
 This hotel chain knows how to impress, and it seems that it does a great job in Florence, too.
 Click here to get more information on the rates.

 This mid-range hotel is located close to the Boboli Gardens and the Piazzale Michelangelo.
 It offers free parking.
 Check out the rates for the Park Palace in Florence.

-The Plus Florence is a hostel that is located near some of the main attractions and you can book dorms or private rooms.
+The Plus Florence is a hostel near some of the main attractions, and you can book dorms or private rooms.
 Find out more about the hotel by clicking here.

 Lucca and Pisa – 1 Day

 From Florence, you can easily get via train, or car, to Lucca and Pisa.
 It’s up to you which one you opt for first (Lucca is closer to Florence).

 Pisa is surely mostly known for one attraction, but it is a bit more than the Leaning Tower of Pisa.
 However, I tried really hard and planned a full day for Pisa, but I figured out that half a day is really enough!